 Who should use Apprentice mode?

 Apprentice mode is useful for developers, data scientists, and business decision makers:

-Developers can use Apprentice mode to ensure the Rank and Reward APIs are implemented correctly in the application, and that features being sent to Personalizer are free from errors and common mistakes (such as including timestamps or unique user identifiers).
+Developers can use Apprentice mode to ensure the Rank and Reward APIs are implemented correctly in the application, and that features being sent to Personalizer are free from errors and common mistakes.
+Learn more about creating good Context and Action features.

-Business Decision Makers can use Apprentice mode to assess the potential of Personalizer to improve results (i.e. rewards) compared to existing business logic.
+Business Decision Makers can use Apprentice mode to assess the potential of Personalizer to improve results (that is, rewards) compared to existing business logic.
 Specifically, whether or not Personalizer can learn from the provided data before going into Online mode.
-This allows them to make an informed decisions about impacting user experience, where real revenue and user satisfaction are at stake.
+This allows them to make an informed decision about impacting user experience, where real revenue and user satisfaction are at stake.